Animaniacs Game Pack: Belchinator Too

 This game stars Wakko Warner as the protagonist and The Brain as the antagonist.
-The Brain has once again decided to attempt world domination by creating robots using the Acme Labs.
-However, his creations eventually turns against him and takes him prisoner, planning to use his vast intellect to help them destroy the world.
-Wakko must stop the robots by unleashing the power of his belches, fueled by the assorted snacks (power-ups) he finds along the way.
+The Brain has created an army of robots at Acme Labs in his latest plot to take over the world, but they have rebelled against him and taken him prisoner, intending to use his vast intellect to destroy the world.
+Wakko must enter Acme Labs and destroy the robots by belching at them, fueled by the assorted snacks (power-ups) he finds along the way.

-As the longest game by far, this is the only game in the compilation to have save files.
+This game is the only one of the five that allows players to save their progress and resume play at a later time.

 Prop Shop Drop

 This game puts Yakko Warner to work collecting movie props for a crabby foreman.
-Players control Yakko on a bicycle as he rides through the studio, collecting the props and avoiding obstacles.
+Players control Yakko on a bicycle as he rides through the studio, collecting the props while avoiding or jumping over obstacles.
 As Yakko proceeds, he can upgrade to a motorcycle or racecar to cover ground more quickly.